 Figure 34 shows a breakdown of off-street parking stalls by the primary use and Figure 35 includes a map of the facilities.
-Most of the off-street stalls are mixed-use and office with a combined total of approximately 5,800 stalls.
-The mixed-use designation represents the mix of shared parking for retail, commercial and office and medical establishments.
+Most of the off-street stalls are commercial with a combined total of 9,882 stalls.
+The commercial designation represents the mix of shared parking for retail, commercial and office and medical establishments.
 80 percent of stalls in the mixed-use are found in Redmond Town Center.